Machine learning on HDInsight

 Azure Machine Learning and Apache Hive

 Create features for data in an HDInsight Hadoop cluster using Hive queries.
 Feature engineering attempts to increase the predictive power of learning algorithms by creating features from raw data that facilitate the learning process.
-You can run HiveQL queries from Azure ML, and access data processed in Hive and stored in blob storage, by using the Import Data module.
+You can run HiveQL queries from Azure Machine Learning Studio (classic), and access data processed in Hive and stored in blob storage, by using the Import Data module.

 Microsoft Cognitive Toolkit

 Deep learning is a branch of machine learning that uses neural networks, inspired by the biological processes of the human brain.
 Many researchers see deep learning as a promising approach for enhancing artificial intelligence.
 Examples of deep learning are spoken language translators, image recognition systems, and machine reasoning.

 To help advance its own work in deep learning, Microsoft developed the free, easy-to-use, open-source Microsoft Cognitive Toolkit.
 This toolkit is being used by a wide variety of Microsoft products, by companies worldwide with a need to deploy deep learning at scale, and by students interested in the latest algorithms and techniques.

 - Apache Spark with Machine Learning: Use Spark in HDInsight for analyzing building temperature using HVAC data